Berenddeperend/blog/src/blog/harmonies.md

 ### What I like
 - The components are beautiful.
 And I'm very glad the tiles aren't perfectly round because they'd 100% roll away otherwise.
 - The animal cards and their preferred habitat are really thematic and believable.
-- The landscape you build ends us believable and very pretty.
+- The landscape you build ends up and very pretty.
+With a bit of imagination you can really visualize your little world.
 - Game length.
 About an hour, which is nice.
+- The box is no bigger than it needs to be.

 ### What I dislike
 - The rules.
 It states that on your turn, you can place 1 cube.
 Then in smaller letters, it says you can place 1 cube as often as you want.
 Why not just say that you can place multiple cubes?
 I played multiple games misunderstanding this rule.